Mid-City Mall

-Mid City Mall is a shopping mall in Louisville, Kentucky's Highlands area.
+Mid City Mall was a shopping mall in Louisville, Kentucky's Highlands area.
 While called a mall, and containing an enclosed shopping area, it has features atypical of suburban American malls, such as a comedy club, bar, grocery store and public library.
 A 1994 article in Louisville's Courier-Journal newspaper argued that the mall could be considered the "crossroads" of Louisville, and described it as being "only part shopping center, because it is also community center, courthouse square and retirement-village rec room."

 In November 2024, the 11.5-acre Mid City Mall property went up for sale, drawing proposals for redevelopment.
 Some filings in 2025 indicated plans for mixed-use development, including a grocery store.

 History

 Development

 Mid City Mall was built on the site of the German Protestant Orphan's Home, which was founded in 1851 and moved to the 10 acre Highlands site in 1902.
 It remained there until 1962, but the structure and grounds were sold for $500,000 in 1959 to mall developers.
 The aging structure was demolished and the orphanage moved to Bardstown Road and Goldsmith Lane.

 Developers then built what became Kentucky's second enclosed mall.
 The initial plan, unveiled in 1958, called for a $7.5 million, five-story mall with a pool in front on the Bardstown Road side and penthouse apartments on the top floor.
 The plan was gradually whittled down to a one-story plan with a lower level.
 The main developer of the project was Guy E. McGaughey Jr., an attorney from Lawrenceville, Illinois.
 The concept of an enclosed mall was very new; there were only a handful of them in the US at the time.

 Construction began in March 1962 and the mall was completed in October of that year at a cost of $3 million.
 The shopping center formally opened on October 10, 1962, in a ribbon-cutting ceremony attended by Louisville Mayor William O. Cowger and Jefferson County Judge Marlow Cook.
 The mall contained 180000 sqft of leasable space and 22 stores.